ScrappyHub/core-engine-ares/README.md

-# 🔊 CORE ENGINE — ARES GOVERNANCE (CANONICAL)

-File: `verticals/ares/CORE_ARES_ENGINE_GOVERNANCE.md`
-Engine Key: **ARES**
-Authority Level: Engine Governance (Binding)
-Status: ✅ BINDING | ✅ NON-OPTIONAL

-## 1. Authority & Inheritance
+# ARES — Acoustic Resonance Engine

-ARES is permanently bound by CORE platform governance:
+ARES is a **deterministic acoustic physics engine** within the CORE Engine Family.
-- Stop Layer, Constitution, Registry Law, Governance Index, Engine Registry Contract

-ARES defines physics execution only.
+ARES computes **acoustic domain truth only**.
+It does not manage users, governance, policy, or publishing.

+---

+## Engine Role

+**Engine Type:** TRUTH_ENGINE
+**Domain:** Acoustics
+**Governance Owner:** CORE Platform
+**Execution Context:** CORE-orchestrated only

+ARES produces sealed, reproducible acoustic outputs suitable for scientific, engineering, and cross-domain fusion analysis.

+---

-## 2. Scope (What ARES Is)
+## What ARES Computes

-ARES models acoustic wave behavior:
+ARES models acoustic wave behavior including:

+- wave propagation and attenuation
-- propagation, reflection, absorption
+- boundary reflection and absorption
-- standing waves and modal maps
+- standing waves and modal structure
-- harmonic peaks and Q-factor estimates
+- harmonic resonance and Q-factor estimates
-- pressure/velocity fields (where applicable)
+- pressure / velocity fields (as declared by schema)

+ARES outputs **measured or computed fields**, never interpretations.

+---

-## 3. Non-Scope (What ARES Is Not)
+## What ARES Does NOT Do

-ARES may NOT:
+ARES does NOT:

-- access sensors or devices directly without CORE orchestration
+- access sensors or devices directly
+- manage identity, permissions, or billing
-- infer cross-project identity or data
+- infer intent, attribution, or causality
-- generate non-evidence “claims” beyond computed outputs
+- perform medical, biological, or defense classification
-- publish outside CORE permissions
+- publish data or make decisions
+- call other engines directly
+- access networks or external systems

+ARES is compute-only.

+---

-## 4. Determinism & Reproducibility
+## Determinism & Reproducibility

-ARES runs must be reproducible given:
+ARES runs are reproducible given identical:

-- geometry/material inputs
+- geometry and material inputs
 - boundary conditions
 - excitation definitions
+- solver parameters
-- engine release identity
+- engine version

-Non-deterministic modes (if any) must be explicitly labeled and logged.
+Any non-deterministic behavior must be explicitly declared in the manifest and is disabled by default.

-## 5. Required Artifacts (Minimum Bundle)

-ARES must output:
-- `ENGINE_MANIFEST.json`
+---

+## Outputs & Sealing

+ARES emits a **sealed artifact bundle** including:

-- `RUN_CONDITIONS.json`
+- canonical input payload
-- `SHA256SUMS.txt`
+- canonical output payload
-- `ACOUSTIC_FIELD.json` (or equivalent structured field output)
+- manifest + schema references
+- SHA-256 hashes for verification
+- domain artifacts (modal maps, spectra, fields)

+All outputs are sealed and verified by CORE.

+---

+## Governance

+ARES is permanently bound by CORE governance:

-- `MODAL_MAP.json`
+- CORE_CONSTITUTIONAL_STOP_LAYER
-- `FREQUENCY_RESPONSE.json`
+- CORE_PLATFORM_CONSTITUTION
-- `PEAKS.json`
+- CORE_ENGINE_REGISTRY_AND_VERTICAL_INHERITANCE_LAW
-- `ARTIFACT_INDEX.json`
+- CORE_ENGINE_REGISTRY_CONTRACT

-## 6. Safety & Misuse Controls

-ARES must:
-- label output units and constraints
-- prevent “medical/biological interpretation” unless routed through governed vertical lenses
-- expose uncertainty when inputs are incomplete
+This repository contains **engine truth only**.

+---

-## 7. Publishing & Export Rules
+## License & Use

-Export requires sealed run + hashes + manifest included.

-## 8. Amendment Rules

-Changes require CORE governance review.
+ARES is intended for governed execution inside CORE.

+Direct, ungoverned use is unsupported.